What do we study?

 In other places.
 Lots of language happens in scripted or semi-scripted settings, in front of cameras, in mixed media that combine writing and speech, in virtual environments (e.g., online games), in interactions between humans and non-humans (e.g., computers, robots) and so on.
 How does the language and behavior in these settings relate to what people do in face to face interactions?

-Studying these aspects of communication helps us understand how humans think.
+Studying these human communication has many practical applications, and also helps us understand how humans think more generally.
 Understanding thinking is the mission of cognitive science!